 The capacity of the tourism sector is very significant, as we could accommodate two million tourists a year again without building new hotels or anything similar.
 People, roads, accommodation, knowledge and the airport are here.
-Restaurants and many other services are in place and we are ready to welcome everyone as soon as the skies are open again.
+Restaurants and many other services are in place and we are ready to welcome everyone as soon as the skies are open again tages over many other countries.
+Once the pandemic is over, it will be more attractive for visitors to come to an exclusive place like Iceland. where you have clean air, fresh water and the vastness we can offer.

 If this tracks along and there is no tourism in 2021, we will see even more bankruptcies and more difficulties.
 My belief is we will bounce back quickly but it's not all reliant on what we are doing ourselves, but also the reliance on the willingness of tourists to travel again and for travel connections to be in place as well.
+Iceland has competitive advan-